-- Lower the icons in your church so that parishioners who use wheelchairs can easily venerate them. - Do a walk-through of your facilities during TEAM W Month using the Facilities Survey in this workbook.
-Note inaccessible areas and announce plans to remove those barriers at your congregation's TEAM W Month celebration. - Apply for a TEAM W or Junior (for children) TEAM W Award of up to \$1,000 to help fund access or inclusion projects at your parish.
-DEADLINE IS OCTOBER 1ST.
-Visit www.team-w.org for application packets and info.
+- Lower the icons in your church so that parishioners who use wheelchairs can easily venerate them. - Do a walk-through of your facilities before Inclusion Awareness Sunday using the Facilities Survey in this workbook.
+Note inaccessible areas and announce plans to remove those barriers at your congregation's Inclusion Awareness Sunday celebration.